 A lot has been written about the immediate effects of meditation, comparing before meditation and after meditation.
 But it is all written from a theoretical point of view.
 Sure we know that meditation helps with everything from weight loss to quitting drinking but why?

 In this guide I will lead you through a guided meditation in which you will experience all the effects of meditation immediately.
 And I’ll explain why those effects happen.

 Before I meditate, I often find it difficult to think straight because there are just so many thoughts running through my mind.
 My mind jumps from one thing to another, and I have absolutely no mind-body connection.

-If I’ve had a rough day, I will also be feeling stressed and anxious, which will manifest in various physical states, like a raised heartbeat and twitchiness (I get twitchy eyes when I feel anxious).
+If I’ve had a rough day, I will also be feeling stressed and anxious, which will manifest in various physical symptoms, like a raised heartbeat and twitchiness (I get twitchy eyes when I feel anxious).

 Before meditation, I feel like time is going by far too quickly, and that I have a pile of things to do that I will never get around to finishing.